Article - Criminal Procedure

 1. any misdemeanor or local ordinance violation that does not carry a penalty of imprisonment;

-2. any misdemeanor or local ordinance violation for which the maximum penalty of imprisonment is 90 days or less, except:
+2. any other misdemeanor or local ordinance violation not involving serious injury or an immediate health risk for which the maximum penalty of imprisonment is 90 days or less, except:

 A. failure to comply with a peace order under § 3–1508 of the Courts Article;